elfhosted/elfhosted.com/docs/blog/posts/infra/level-up-with-kubernetes-dashboard.md

 ## Bug fix : NZBGet /config volume

-A user support request unearthed another bug yesterday - NZBGet's `/config` volume was previously set to a maximum of 1GB (*as many apps are*).
+A user support request unearthed another bug yesterday - [NZBGet][nzbget]'s `/config` volume was previously set to a maximum of 1GB (*as many apps are*).
 It turns out that if you have a big queue, and `/config` fills up, NBZGet doesn't tell you, but fails when adding new NZBs, resulting in a confusing and complicated fault-finding process!

 Consequently, NZBGet's `/config` volume is now expanded to 2GB!